-Join featured instructor Scott Robert Lim for this photography workshop in scenic Joshua Tree National Park.
+Join featured instructor Scott Robert Lim for this photography workshop for scenic Joshua Tree Photography Workshop.

 The California Center for Photography and Digital Arts & featured instructor & Master Photographer Scott Robert Lim for a weekend of shooting models with the scenic backdrop of Joshua Tree National Park.